 C-63 is a class N22B style bay window caboose.
 It was built in 1963 by the International Car company for the Long Island Rail Road.
 Features inside this caboose included Hot water, a kerosene stove, and electric provided by either a wayside connection, or a battery inside the caboose. it was rebuilt in the 1970's and was finally retired in the early 1990's.
 After retirement, it sat in Dunkirk yard and was heavily vandalized.
-C-63 and sister C-64 were graffitied and broken into on numerous occasions and most copper piping was taken out of both cars.
+C-63 and sister C-64 were covered with graffiti and broken into on numerous occasions and most copper piping was taken out of both cars.
 In 2003, The Long Island Rail Road donated C-63 along with C-64 and a flat car.
 The three cars were brought to Riverhead where they have sat since.
 The exterior of both C-63 and C-64 were painted.
 In 2019, C-63 went through a huge transformation.
 It was the biggest project that the volunteers at Twin Forks has taken on since working on C-60 and the first time we did a full restoration.
 The caboose has received all new piping for the water, and the sink turns on for the first time in 20+ years.
 The stove is now operational, and the electrical works once again.
 Both C-63 and C-64 have been painted into the Long Islands Yellow and Blue paint scheme.
 C-63 is now used as a display car to show the public what a Long Island Rail Road caboose was like pre-retirement.
 It is also used to store the chapters merchandise.